Slavery and Human Trafficking Statement

 Initiatives being undertaken

-We will also be introducing a Supplier Code of Conduct ('Code') to set out the behaviours and high standards we expect from our suppliers.
-The Code will require that the prohibition of forced labour and human trafficking together with the ethical and responsible sourcing of goods or services are incorporated into the sourcing governance and execution processes of our suppliers.
-We will expect our suppliers to meet the requirements of the Code and will monitor and manage on-going compliance.
+We also introduced a Supplier Code of Conduct ('Code') to set out the high standards and behaviours we expect from our suppliers.
+The Code requires that the prohibition of forced labour and human trafficking together with the ethical and responsible sourcing of goods or services are incorporated into the sourcing governance and execution processes of our suppliers.

 Peter Harrison, Group Chief Executive, Schroders plc